Australian Railway Historical Society: Background

 In February 2015, the ACT division commenced operating scrap metal services from Fyshwick to Port Botany through its commercial division, Espee Railroad Services, with locomotives and wagons leased from CFCL Australia.
 In November 2016, the Canberra Railway Museum was suddenly closed after the commercial division, which had been started to subsidise popular but expensive heritage train trips, collapsed with more than $700,000 of debt.
 That led to the ACT Division of the ARHS being placed into liquidation.

-In July 2020, the Victorian division was wound up, following a number of civil claims made against it by those who, as children, were abused by volunteers.
+In July 2020, the Victorian Division was wound up, as the result of a number of civil claims made against it by those who, as children, were abused by ARHS volunteers.

 Both the Canberra Railway Museum (Capital Region Heritage Rail) and Newport Railway Museum are now run by organisations separate from the ARHS.

 Railway Resource Centre

-Located at the New South Wales division's Alexandria premises, The Railway Resource Centre is a collection of historical material pertaining to Australian railways, managed by the Society and volunteers.
+Located at the Alexandria premises of the New South Wales Division, the Railway Resource Centre is a collection of historical material pertaining to Australian railways, managed by the Society and volunteers.
 Access to the collection is available to members and to the general public for private research only.
 It houses thousands of documents, books, periodicals, photographs and slides which the Society has acquired over many years.
 It is constantly being added to by acquisitions through donations and bequests from Australian Railway Historical Society members and others.

 Publications

 Books

 Each division has published and supported publishing of books and pamphlets about the history of regional railways.
 Significantly divisions have been the main resource of expertise in creating centenary and other anniversary publications regarding rail history.

 The New South Wales Division operates a shop in Alexandria.
-The society also maintains the Railway Resource Centre.
+The NSW division also maintains the Railway Resource Centre.
 The centre houses the thousands of documents, books, periodicals, photographs and slides that the society has acquired over many years.

-Magazines
+National magazines

+Australian Railway History

+In October 1937, Australasian Railway and Locomotive Historical Society Bulletin was launched by the New South Wales Division.
+In May 1950, it was relaunched as the Australian Railway History Society Bulletin.
+In January 2004, it was renamed Australian Railway History, and is published monthly.

+Australian Railway Historyincludes historical material from all states and territories.

+Railway Digest

+In March 1963, the New South Wales division launched Railway Digest as a national magazine covering contemporary railway matters.
+It is published monthly and is sold in newsagents.

+Divisional magazines

-Each Division publishes magazines, at various frequencies.
-A dedicated magazine for the whole of Australia was also published for many decades - simply as the Bulletin (1952–2003), it is now called Australian Railway History.
-Prior to 1952, it was known as the Australasian Railway and Locomotive Historical Society Bulletin.
-It includes historical material from all states, published monthly by the New South Wales Division.
-The seven state and territory Divisions of that Society additionally publish magazines that vary in content and depth, but which provide items of local information about state railway history and activities.
+Some divisions publish magazines at various frequencies.
+The state and divisions of the society publish magazines that vary in content and depth, but which provide items of local information about their state railway history and activities.

-NSW Division: Railway Digest, Australian Railway History
+Newsrail

+In November 1957, the Victorian Division launched Divisional Diary.
+From 1958 until 1965, it was also the publication of the Tasmanian division.
+In January 1973, Divisional Diary was replaced by Newsrail.
+It is published monthly.
+Since the winding-up of the Victorian Division in mid-2020, the magazine has been published by Victorian Rail Publishing Inc.